pretix/pretix-docs/docs/guides/meta/formatting.md

 Remove any umlaut from the part of the link after the `#`.
 For example, replace `ö` with `o`.

-If you link an article that is not yet available (for example due to an open pull request), GitHub will throw a warning.
+If you link to an article that is not yet available (for example due to an open pull request), GitHub will throw a warning.
 To avoid this, put a space between square and round brackets and leave a corresponding comment starting with "TK":

 ```